 The Myth of Bad Credit

 As a Bankruptcy attorney I hear a lot of misinformation from clients.
-The number one thing I hear that is just plain wrong is that their credit will be ruined however.
+The number one thing I hear that is just plain wrong is that your credit will be ruined forever.
 WRONG!
 Believe it or not it is pretty easy to get credit after your case discharges.
 I know this may seem counter intuitive.
-However think about it from a lenders perspective.
+However, think about it from a lenders perspective.
 If you have a Bankruptcy discharge then they know that you don’t owe anybody else any money.
 Therefore, they aren’t competing with other lenders.
 Plus, they know you can’t file Bankruptcy again and that the consumer (you) are going to be hyper sensitive about paying them.
 The lender is going to make money off an annual fee to start (possibly) and get the interest.
 It’s all about the money for them.
 Are they going to start you off up with a $20,000 limit (NO).
 Will they start you off $1,000 (YES AND MAYBE MORE).
 After you establish a history with them they will start increasing your lines.

 There is no magic formula for determining your score after the case is filed and discharged.
 The credit reporting agencies have their own algorithms.
 However, it is pretty normal to be at a 700 after 2 years.
 The best thing to do to build your score is to use it and pay it off.
 The scores are based a lot on on time payments.
 So make sure to do that.
 The formula is also based a lot on how much credit you are using vs. how much is available to you.
 So make sure to keep those ratios as low as possible.